Skip to main content

 Cat is descended from seafarers of Aboriginal and Celtic origin.
 A Computer and Electrical Engineer, she works with Aboriginal communities on online language learning, story sharing, and data analysis to integrate Aboriginal perspectives into Australian engineering practice and our designs.
 She manages projects building software for Indigenous Knowledge sharing and embedding it in university teaching, using narrative techniques, simulations, games, and multimedia for immersive, practice-based learning.
 Her current work includes Natural Language Processing and AI models for speech-to-speech translation of local languages, supporting business, service provision, and bilingual school programs.

-This event is in collaboration with the Library and Archives NT.
+This event is brought to you in collaboration with Northern Institute and the Library and Archives NT.

 Registration for the event: